aremzy03/incel-e-sign-web-app/README.md

 **Endpoint:** `POST /envelopes/{id}/send/`

 Send an envelope to signers (creator only).
-Changes status from "draft" to "sent" and creates signature records.
+Changes status from "draft" to "pending" and creates signature records.

 **Request:**
 ```bash